 - a) Net investment in capital assets, consisting of the Institute's total investment in capital assets, net of accumulated depreciation. - b) Restricted, consisting of resources restricted by external sources such as creditors, grantors, contributors, or by law. - c) Unrestricted, consisting of resources derived from state appropriations.
 These resources are used for transactions relating to general operations of the Institute and may be used at its discretion to meet current expenses and for any purpose.

-New Accounting Standards:
+Adoption of New Accounting Policies: